valentinbetbeze/cs50xfp/DESIGN.md

 * Milestone 2 - The CLI program can operate system calls: **16/03/2023**
 * Milestone 3 - The CLI program allows the user to run a C program: **18/03/2023**
 * End date - All specifications are verified, all user needs are validated, all documentation is written: **19/03/2023**

-## Steps
-1. ~~Create a function to read a user input from the command line and parse it.
-Return the elements of the command.~~
-2. ~~Test, commit and push.~~
-3. ~~Create the interface for the CLI.
-First within bash itself, later on in a separate window.
-Issue a statement at the launch of the interface to tell how to exit it.
-If necessary, create the function to exit the interface.
-Include error handling.~~
-4. ~~Test, commit and push.~~
-5. ~~Complete user need A. Learning how to interact with the operating system will be mandatory (system calls).~~
-6. ~~Test functions A1 and A2.
-Commit and push.~~
-7. ~~Complete user need B.~~
-8. ~~Test functions B1 to B3.
-Commit and push.~~
-9. ~~Complete user need C.~~
-10. ~~Test functions C1 to C4.
-Commit and push.~~
-11. ~~Learn about how to compile a .c file.
-Learn about GCC and Makefiles.~~
-12. ~~Complete user need D.~~
-13. ~~Test functions D1 to D2.
-Commit and push.~~
-14. ~~Validate user needs A, B, C and D.~~
-15. ~~Review the code one last time and comment thoroughly.
-Make sure Doxygen formatting is applied.~~
-16. Write README.me.
-17. Complete DESIGN.md with a conclusion to the project.

-## Design choices
-To be completed.